Coping with Illness and Pain

 My coping skills and my distractions from my pain are snuggling with my 3 dogs, enjoying my goldfish and koi pond (see video of it pictured above), watching my 55-gallon aquarium with goldfish and koi (pictured below), listening to my zebra finches and my canary, growing indoor and outside flowers and plants, and listening to books from the library on my phone.
 They are some of my coping skills that bring me joy.
 They help pull me out of my experience of pain into the present moment.

 Unfortunate as it is, our illness is a problem that needs to be solved.
 I apply my problem-solving techniques to having an illness below.
-See my problems solving blog for more details about problems solving skills.
+See my problem-solving blog for more details about problem-solving skills.

 Problem-solving skills in a nutshell: At least 3 options exist for every problem.

-That includes our illness.
-We have to make decisions about treatment that leads to the best outcome.
-We need to learn about our illness to know what physician's specialties we need to seek out.
-Research can be done online and in consultation with experts.
-Finding a knowledgeable team of doctors to treat us takes time.
-Physician-narrow specialties require diligence on our part to find, the whole of what we need, to facilitate healing.
-For optimal healing, it is an ongoing process of acquiring knowledge and scheduling appointments with different specialists.
+That includes managing our illness.
+We have to make treatment decisions that lead to the best outcome.
+It’s important to learn about our condition so we know which physician specialties to seek out.
+Research can be done online and through consultations with experts.
+Finding a knowledgeable team of doctors takes time, and the narrow focus of some specialties means we need to be diligent in finding all the care we need to support healing.
+For the best results, it’s an ongoing process of gaining knowledge and scheduling appointments with various specialists.

-Since even thinking about a problem triggers adrenaline which then starts the stress cycle, we want to turn our adrenaline off after researching or problem-solving our illness.
+Since even thinking about a problem triggers adrenaline, which then starts the stress cycle, we want to turn our adrenaline off after researching or problem-solving our illness.
 We can take some deep breaths and imagine we are in a relaxing place.
-Or spend 20 minutes exercising, cleaning, or doing a hobby or interest for 20 minutes.
+Or spend 20 minutes exercising, cleaning, or engaging in a hobby or interest for 20 minutes.
 Any of these will turn off the adrenaline and the stress cycle.
-Once we have at least 3 options for treatment, think about or list the pros and cons of each option.
+Once we have at least three treatment options, consider or list the pros and cons of each one.
 Then, think about or list the short- and long-term consequences of each option.
 Then we are in the best position to decide on an option.
-And we can stop thinking about it for now because unless we come across new knowledge that requires action or another option, we don't want to worry about it, which only turns on the adrenaline, which will then turn on the stress cycle.
+And we can stop thinking about it for now because unless we come across new knowledge that requires action or another option, we do not want to turn on the adrenaline, which then turns on the stress cycle.

-We have to increase our coping skills during our illness and if we have chronic pain continue to have increased coping skills to distract us and bring us momentary joy or pleasure.
-We have to create hobbies that keep us from focusing on the pain.
-We can find support from other people who suffer from the same illness.
+We have to increase our coping skills during our illness, and if we have chronic pain, continue to have additional coping skills to distract us and bring us momentary joy or pleasure.
+We can create hobbies that distract us from the pain.
+We can find support from people who suffer from the same illness.

-It will help if we consciously keep our adrenaline off by matching our coping skills with our stress level.
-We can use visualization and relaxation techniques to decrease pain and turn off the stress cycle.
-The more we practice relaxation and guided imagery the more our body learns how to relax and the easier and more effective it is to relieve pain.
-We can turn off our adrenaline by simply telling ourselves either out loud or silently "I'm calm and relaxed" and our body will respond then by relaxing.
-The more we have practiced it, the deeper our body will respond and relax.
+It helps to consciously keep adrenaline in check by matching our coping skills to our stress levels.
+Using visualization and relaxation techniques can ease pain and break the stress cycle.
+The more we practice relaxation and guided imagery, the better our bodies become at relaxing, making it easier and more effective to manage discomfort.
+Turn off our adrenaline by simply telling ourselves, either out loud or silently, "I'm calm and relaxed," and our body will respond by relaxing.
+The more we practice it, the deeper our body will respond and relax.

-Find medication that breaks the pain cycle.
-Take it regularly to keep ahead of the pain.
-It may likely take a combination of medications.
-It will take trial and error to find the correct medication and the right dose to keep the pain from breaking through.
-Find a knowledgeable doctor and communicate with them to find what works.
+Look for medication that can break the pain cycle and take it regularly to stay ahead of the discomfort.
+It might take a mix of medicines and some trial and error to figure out the right one and the right dose to prevent breakthrough pain.
+Work with a knowledgeable doctor and keep the communication open to find what works best.

-The more we keep our focus off the pain the better.
+The more we keep our focus off the pain, the better.
 Consciously pull your mind away from reinforcing the pathway from the pain to the brain.
-Interrupt it with medication, coping skills, guided imagery and relaxation, exercise, watching a movie, taking a bath or shower, listelisteningusic or a b, ook or talking to someone.
-Find positive affirmations thencourage youent.
+Interrupt it with medication, coping skills, guided imagery and relaxation, exercise, watching a movie, taking a bath or shower, listening to music or a book, or talking to someone.
+Find positive affirmations that encourage you.

 Think of things to be grateful for.
 Thinking about what we are grateful for actually attracts more things to be grateful for.